BHRB

 About Burke & Herbert Financial Services Corp.

-https://www.burkeandherbertbank.comBurke Herbert Financial Services Corp. is a bank holding company, which engages in the provision of banking products and financial services to small to medium-sized businesses, their owners and employees, professional corporations, non-profits, and individuals.
+https://www.burkeandherbertbank.comBurke & Herbert Financial Services Corp. operates as a bank holding company, offering a comprehensive range of banking products and financial solutions.
+Its client base includes small to medium-sized businesses, along with their owners and employees, professional corporations, non-profit organizations, and individual customers.

 Income Statement